maciejmroz/modern-scala-stack/Readme.md

 This project is a humble attempt to reimagine Scala based GraphQL API backend if I was starting it now (so late 2024).
-It does not solve every possible problem, and is not something that's production ready, it only is a reflection of what my choices for generic backend might be (given no special requirements).
+It does not solve every possible problem, and is not something that's production ready, it only is a reflection of what my choices for generic backend might be (given no special requirements) as well as a playground for ideas I would not be able to test otherwise.
+I am not trying to convince anyone to use Scala, specific libraries or approaches - do whatever works for you.

 Overarching theme here is functional programming with effects, while also making code as simple and as approachable as possible.

 I've put multiple comments in the code where I believe it makes sense to do more explaining.
-Also, there are quite a few TODOs - which are not necessarily defects but point to things that may require more work, especially as project grows.
+Also, there are quite a few TODOs - which are not necessarily defects but point to things that may require more work, especially if the project grows.
 I tried to avoid dead code but can't guarantee that you'll not find case class or method that's unused.

 ## Example app